katrinapanwar/PowerBI-ATM-Cash-Optimization-and-Risk-Analysis/README.md

 ### 1️⃣ Data Loading (Python → MySQL)
 A Python script loads the CSV into MySQL.

+## 📐 Data Assumptions

+To reflect realistic banking behavior, the analysis assumes:
+- Higher ATM usage on weekends
+- Reduced activity during rainy and snowy weather
+- Peak transactions during daytime and afternoon hours
+- Higher demand in malls and bank branches
+- Peak cash activity in 2023 followed by a decline

+These assumptions were applied consistently across the dataset and are documented for transparency.

 ## 📊 Dashboard & Visual Analysis

 ### 🔢 KPI Summary (Top Row)